 - international travel focused on research, clinical activities, or public health activities -- in resource-rich or resource-poor countries

 - working with immigrant and/ or native American communities in the USA

 - serving as an interpreter in the UPHS

 - acting as a peer host for a visiting international medical student at Penn

 - taking courses with global health relevance

-The Office of Global Health Programs (GHP) can help to facilitate research and clinical experiences at the University of Pennsylvania Perelman School of Medicine (SOM).
+The Office of The Center for Global Health (CGH) can help to facilitate research and clinical experiences at the University of Pennsylvania Perelman School of Medicine (SOM).
 Clinical experiences are restricted to students from a small number of international medical schools that have affiliation agreements with the SOM.
-GHP does not place medical school graduates in clinical experiences but may be able to assist with research placements.
+CGH does not place medical school graduates in clinical experiences but may be able to assist with research placements.